Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction: Introduction

-so the electromagnetic force is $\sim 10^{9}$ times stronger than the gravitational force for protons and even a factor $m_p/m_e \sim 2000$ larger for electrons and positrons.
+so the electromagnetic force is approximately $10^{9}$ times stronger than the gravitational force for protons and even a factor $m_p/m_e \sim 2000$ larger for electrons and positrons.

-Most numerical simulations of neutron star magnetospheres use the \cite{boris_relativistic_1970} scheme or better the \cite{vay_simulation_2008} scheme, however these algorithms are not well suited for ultra-strong electromagnetic fields, forcing some authors to lower the true field strengths to unrealistically low values in their simulations.
-Although a scaling is sometimes applied to obtain results closer to reality, such scaling cannot be straightforwardly extrapolated for instance when radiation reaction is included because of the non linearities introduced by radiative feedback \citep{vranic_classical_2016}.
-Moreover, Lorentz factors reached by the particles near pulsars hardly exceed $\gamma=10^4$ with those algorithms, see for instance \cite{brambilla_electronpositron_2018}, \cite{philippov_ab-initio_2018}, \cite{guepin_proton_2020} and \cite{kalapotharakos_three-dimensional_2018}.
+Most numerical simulations of neutron star magnetospheres use the \cite{boris_relativistic_1970} scheme or better the \cite{vay_simulation_2008} scheme; however, these algorithms are not well suited for ultra-strong electromagnetic fields, and some authors have consequently lowered the true field strengths in their simulations to unrealistically low values.
+Although scaling is sometimes applied to obtain results closer to reality, such scaling cannot be straightforwardly extrapolated, for instance, when radiation reaction is included because of the non-linearities introduced by radiative feedback \citep{vranic_classical_2016}.
+Moreover, Lorentz factors reached by the particles near pulsars hardly exceed $\gamma=10^4$ with those algorithms (see, for instance, \cite{brambilla_electronpositron_2018}, \cite{philippov_ab-initio_2018}, \cite{guepin_proton_2020}, and \cite{kalapotharakos_three-dimensional_2018}).

-This limitation arises from the huge span in time scales, starting from the ultra high frequency gyro motion $\omega_B$ down to the stellar rotation frequency $\Omega$.
-These extreme values are synthesised by their ratio also known as the strength parameter
+This limitation arises from the huge span in timescales, starting from the ultra-high frequency gyro motion $\omega_B$ down to the stellar rotation frequency $\Omega$.
+These extreme values are synthesised by their ratio, which is also known as the strength parameter,

 for a proton near a millisecond pulsar ($\Omega=10^{3}~\text{rad.s}^{-1}$ and $B=10^{5}~\text{T}$).
-The situation is getting worst for electron/positron pairs and for young pulsars.
+The situation becomes worse for electron-positron pairs and for young pulsars.
 This ratio corresponds to the number of gyrations made by a particle during the timescale of evolution of the electromagnetic field due to the stellar rotation.
-It shows that the difference in timescales makes it almost impossible to compute the trajectory of particles in a reasonable amount of time, since billions of time steps are needed on the pulsar period timescale.
+It shows that the difference in timescales makes computing the trajectory of particles in a reasonable amount of time almost impossible since billions of time steps are needed in the pulsar period timescale.